-“This is my fight” is a South Carolina State Firefighters’ Association campaign to reach the youngest generation of Firefighters.
+“This is my fight” is a South Carolina State Firefighters’ Association campaign to reach all firefighters, especially the youngest generation.

 You can win this battle; This is YOUR fight!

 In the development of this page, we filmed for hundreds of hours.
 During that time, we did capture some really funny bloopers.
 Click here to have a laugh on us.

 We would like to challenge any department or group of firefighters to share videos of your cancer reduction steps as outlined in the Firefighter Cancer Support Network poster.
 Post to twitter, Facebook or Instagram with the hashtag #ThisIsMyFight and tag the SC State Firefighters’ Association.
 Let’s make a difference in the next generation of firefighters.